 Join my newsletter and sign up today—at no cost to you:

-As you can see, there are many qualities of a good father we can be grateful for.
+As you can see, there are many qualities of a good father and husband we can be grateful for.
 It’s all too easy to overlook just how fortunate we are to have these guys by our sides, especially when life feels hectic and we’re consumed with the day-to-day tasks.

 But good dads are all around us.
 They’re the ones who go above and beyond for their families and are considerate of how other people feel or what they might need.
 They take initiative, and don’t give up even if something doesn’t work out on the first try.